StevenWong12/FromTransfertoTransformer/README.md

 # FromTransfertoTransformer

-This is the training code for our paper *"From Transer to Transformer"*
+This is the training code for our paper *"From Transfer to Transformer"*

 ## Usage